 Voluntary termination can also occur for less positive reasons.
-The employee doesn't get along with her boss.
-She sees no opportunity to continue growth and progress in her current company.
-The job responsibilities in her current job changed and now, she is no longer doing something that she loves every day.
-She has to work every day with a coworker who bullies her in subtle ways that are not outwardly noticeable.
+The employee doesn't get along with their boss.
+They see no opportunity to continue growth and progress in their current company.
+The job responsibilities in their current job changed and now, they are no longer doing something that they love every day.
+They have to work every day with a coworker who bullies them in subtle ways that are not outwardly noticeable.

-And, sometimes, it's the appeal of the shiny new job as in the grass is greener, or she just wants to do something new.
-It's hard to evaluate the motivations of employees who lave their jobs.
+And, sometimes, it's the appeal of the shiny new job as in the grass is greener, or he or she just wants to do something new.
+It's hard to evaluate the motivations of employees who leave their jobs.

 What Happens in an Involuntary Termination?

 In an involuntary termination, an employer fires the employee or removes the employee from his or her job.
 Involuntary termination is usually the result of an employer's dissatisfaction with an employee's performance or an economic downturn.
 Involuntary termination can also occur in the form of a layoff if the business is unprofitable or overstaffed.

 Reasons for involuntary termination of an employee range from poor performance to attendance problems to violent behavior.
 Occasionally, an employee is a poor fit for the job's responsibilities or fails to mesh with the company's culture.

 Involuntary termination, such as a layoff, can occur because an employer lacks the financial resources to continue an employment relationship.
 Other events that can trigger an involuntary termination may include mergers and acquisitions, a company relocation, and job redundancy.